August 18, 2017

 June 25, 2017

 Hoping for some new West Virginia odes I got up early and traveled to Dolly Sods.
 Conditions did not prove very rewarding as the temperature only got to 66 with partly cloudy skies and windy conditions.
-Observations were limited to Hagen’s Bluets, Fragile and Eastern Forktails and an UnIDed Spiketail and clubtail.
+Observations were limited to Hagen’s and Northern Bluets, Fragile and Eastern Forktails and an UnIDed Spiketail and clubtail.
 The location is still beautiful and the day was very much enjoyed.

 This evening I walked the trail at Abram’s Creek in Winchester and was surprised when a young rabbit flushed from the side of the trail only momentarily ahead of a mink in pursuit.
 My camera was not on but I quickly tried one shot which was marginal at best but provides insight into the “hot pursuit”.